datamoc/fontsearch/WIDGET_INTEGRATION_GUIDE.md

 ## 🤝 Contributing

-The FontFinder widget is designed to be extensible.
+The FontSearch widget is designed to be extensible.
 You can:

 1. **Subclass** `FontPickerWidget` for custom behavior
 2. **Override** methods for custom rendering